shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 ### Preparing experiment metadata
 Goal: to organize metadata in a CSV file.

+This step is optional, you can also provide a manually crafted sequence file instead.
+The examples in the manuscript use manually constructed examples.

 An example command:

 `pcpfm preprocess -s ./Sequence.csv --new_csv_path ./NewSequence.csv --name_field='Name' --path_field='Path' --preprocessing_config ./pcpfm/prerpocessing.json`